A Mother’s Day Message to All Moms Struggling with Addiction

 • Have a friend or loved one help you look for treatment.

 It’s going to be hard, but keep trusting yourself, lean on your children, and trust the recovery process.
 See if a trusted friend or family member can help you if you have young children that need to be looked after.
 Outpatient treatment programs allow you to get the help you need while returning home to your kids every day after your treatment.
-The most important and immediate way you can take care of your children is by taking care of yourself.
+The most important and immediate way to care for your children is by taking care of yourself.

 To Moms Who Have Children Struggling with Addiction